Cmi-shote/Cmi-shote/README.md

 ### Hi there 👋

-Hi 👋, I'm Similoluwa Shote, a passionate software developer with a knack for electrical engineering.
+I'm Similoluwa Shote, a passionate software developer with a knack for electrical engineering.
 I'm a coding enthusiast 🚀.

 🔭 Currently working on Software Solutions
 🌱 Always learning and exploring new technologies